6 Ways to Help Your Child Handle School Stress

 Create healthy routines

 To ease your child’s mind during those first days, establish a reliable routine that prioritizes healthy, stress-reducing habits.
 This can include a range of practices, from the simple—like laying out clothes the night before school—to bigger changes, such as designating times for certain activities.
-These can include:
+These can include the following:

 As the summer wanes, Gunter advises moving bedtime up in increments of about 15 minutes per night, starting at least a week before school begins.
 Begin setting the morning alarm a little earlier each day, as well.
 This way, he says, “it’s not a last-minute thing, which of course they’ll fight back on.”

 Creating a consistent evening schedule may also smooth the way to new bedtimes.
-Nighttime use of electronic devices can lead to poor sleep, so turn off all gadgets—including TVs, smartphones, tablets, and video games—at least 60 minutes before kids hit the sack.
+Nighttime use of electronic devices can lead to poor sleep, so turn off all gadgets—including TVs, smartphones, tablets, and video games—at least 60 minutes before bed.
 During quiet time, have them brush their teeth, shower, and read to help settle down.

-Homework: For many young students, homework is a significant source of post-summer stress.
-Working around afterschool activities as best you can, block off a time for your child to complete their tasks each day—preferably in a quiet, uncluttered place, like the kitchen table or a home office desk.
+For many young students, homework is a significant source of post-summer stress.
+Working around afterschool activities as best you can, block off a time for your child to complete their tasks each day—preferably in a quiet, uncluttered place, like the kitchen table or a home-office desk.
 Unless their homework requires a computer, make sure screens are turned off to reduce distraction.

 If you’re present, never do your child’s homework for them.
-Instead, provide support, motivation, and of course, snacks.
-If your child has difficulty with organization, a planner or dry-erase board can help them—and you—keep track of test dates, assignments, and extracurriculars.
+Instead, provide support, motivation, and snacks, as needed.
+If your child has difficulty with organization, a planner or dry-erase board can help everyone keep track of test dates, assignments, and extracurriculars.

-Eating right: Help kids focus and gear up for each day with a wholesome breakfast.
+Help kids focus and gear up for each day with a wholesome breakfast.
 Choose foods low in added sugars, but with plenty of protein, fiber, and healthy fats for lasting energy.
-Scrambled eggs, low-fat yogurt, fruit, or whole-grain toast with peanut butter are easy options.
+Scrambled eggs, low-fat yogurt, fruit, or whole-grain toast or waffles with peanut butter are easy options.

 Get organized

-Parents and guardians can help kids relax if they’re relaxed themselves—and that means getting your ducks in a row well before the first bell rings.
-Try to schedule necessary physical exams and vaccinations earlier in the summer, since pediatricians’ offices get a little nuts come August.
+Parents and guardians can help kids relax if they’re relaxed themselves.
+That means getting thing in order well before the first school bell rings.
+Try to schedule necessary physical exams and vaccinations earlier in the summer, since pediatricians’ offices can get quite busy come August.

 “The week before school, everybody needs school physicals,” says Gunter.
 “There’s a massive push at the end of summer to get all this done.